 Their Win: When they are responsible, their “ropes” lengthen and they earn more independence.
 Our win: They are much happier participating in activities with family and friends such as get-togethers, dinners, hiking, and game nights several nights in a row!

 Healthy communication is a HUGE aspect of connection.
 Unhealthy communication leads to division.
+Parents, we must model appropriate communication skills for our teens.

 Listen to your teen/tween.